quiltdata/quilt/docs/api-python.md

 * List node contents with dot notation: `PACKAGE.NODE.ANOTHER_NODE`
 * Retrieve the contents of a `DataNode` with `_data()`, or simply `()`: `PACKAGE.NODE.ANOTHER_NODE()`
   * Columnar data (`XLS`, `CSV`, `TSV`, etc.) returns as a `pandas.DataFrame`
-  * All other data types return a string to the path of the package object in the local `quilt_modules` directory.
+  * All other data types return a string to the path of the object in the package store

 ***